What Might Delay Settlement of Your Personal Injury Case?

 How long should you wait for compensation before starting to wonder what is delaying the settlement of your personal injury case?

 No single factor causes delays in the process of personal injury settlements.
-Sometimes, there are valid reasons for these delays, and sometimes insurance companies behave obstructively, dragging their feet in the hope plaintiffs will buckle and accept unreasonable low settlement offers.
+Sometimes, there are valid reasons for these delays, and sometimes insurance companies behave obstructively, dragging their feet in the hope that plaintiffs will buckle and accept unreasonably low settlement offers.

 This guide outlines four of the most common reasons for delays in the settlement of personal injury cases.